A Glorious House With a Racy Reputation

 Luxury and History at Historic Country House

-As you might expect, staying in the former home of a millionaire doesn't come cheap and you can pay more than £1000 a night for rooms like Lady Astor's bedroom, pictured above.
+As you might expect, staying in the former home of a millionaire doesn't come cheap and you can pay more than £1000 a night for rooms like Lady Astor's bedroom.
 Standard doubles are considerably cheaper for bed and breakfast plus VAT and the National Trust surcharge.

 Insider Tip: Last minute midwinter rates can be surprisingly reasonable for a hotel of this class.